Z2gK/hhc24-writeup/Act2.md

 - `reconnecting-websocket.min.js`
 - `phaser-snowball-game.js`

-There are many ways to tweak client-side code so that the player has an advantage.
+There are many ways to tweak client-side code so that the player gains an advantage.
 The approach described here may not cover all of them.
 The parameters of interest can be found in `phaser-snowball-game.js`, near the start of the file.

 ```
 class SnowBallGame extends Phaser.Scene {